Your love has given me great joy and encouragement, because you, brother, have refreshed the hearts of the saints.

 Friend to Friend

-I recently read about an African tribe that has what we might consider an unusual approach for dealing with people who make mistakes.
+I once read about an African tribe that has what we might consider an unusual approach for dealing with people who make mistakes.
 When a member of this tribe does something wrong, they take the person to the center of the village where the tribe surrounds him.
 For two days, they remind him of the good things he has done.
-The tribe believes that mistakes are often a cry for help, and hope to provide that help through the layers of encouragement they freely give.
+The tribe believes that mistakes are often a cry for help and hope to provide that help through the layers of encouragement they freely give.

 Encouragers look for opportunities to work.
 Every day we cross paths with hurting people.
 A word of encouragement, an act of kindness, or a caring smile may be enough to keep them on their feet.